thegargiulian/mexico-homicide-rates/README.md

 If you use `R` you can use `readr` package to load the file in without unzipping and specify the separator with `readr::read_delim("PATH_TO_FILE", delim = "|")`

 ## Reproducing the results
 The code to reproduce the homicide rate calculations is in the `code` subdirectory and divided into three groups of tasks: `census-data`, `deaths-data`, and `homicide-rates`.
-The `census-data` and `deaths-data` tasks assum that the requisite data is in a top-level directory called `data`.
+The `census-data` and `deaths-data` tasks assume that the requisite data is in a top-level directory called `data`.

 To replicate the results, first run the `import` sub-task within the `census-data` task using the `Makefile` in the `census-data/import` directory.
 This task reads in data from the 2000, 2010, and 2020 censuses, extracts municipal-level population counts, and verifies that they sum to the total population.
 This task expects three census data files from INEGI in a sub-directory called `census` within the top-level `data` directory.
 The files are: